recast-hep/recast-celery/README.md

-# recast-celery
+# wflow-celery

-the celery backend that glues control-center/CLI to a celery-based backend
+a celery backend that glues calls workflow engines to execute workflows. originally developed for RECAST.

-introduce for better decoupling of cc-specific developments in recast-backend and interface between processing backend (here: celery) and CC/CLI clients